davidharting/personal-site/src/index.md

 * Webpack

 ### Familiar
-*I have experience with these technologies and am eager to learn more.*
+*I have used these technologies for small projects or have limited exposure to them at work.*

 * AWS Lambda, EC2, and Redshift
 * Scikit-Learn / Machine learning